Benefits & Side Effects of Truffle Oil

 May Improve Heart Health

 Olive oil, from which the majority of truffle oil is prepared, has possibly high levels of monounsaturated fats and might be able to balance cholesterol levels, probably by reducing LDL-cholesterol, the “bad” form of fatty acids.
-This can result in a lower risk for cardiovascular conditions such as atherosclerosis, heart attacks, and strokes.
+This can result in a lower risk for cardiovascular conditions.
 Furthermore, the pure form of this oil has been linked to lower blood pressure, which may reduce strain on the blood vessels and arteries.
 [2]

 Might Reduce Inflammation